Your Fight is Our Fight $355+ Million Recovered Contact US

 If you are injured on the job or develop a work-related medical condition, you are likely entitled to monetary benefits under the California workers’ compensation system.
 In California, nearly every employee is covered by workers’ compensation—but filing a claim and receiving your benefits can be stressful, frustrating, and time-consuming.
 To make matters worse, many injured employees encounter various challenges along the way, from employment disputes to terminated benefits.

 At Pacific Workers', The Lawyers for Injured Workers, we assist injured employees in all stages of the workers’ compensation process.
 Whether you were recently injured at work and need to file your initial claim or are already dealing with insurance issues, our Concord workers’ compensation attorneys can help.
 We are widely recognized as one of California’s leading workers’ compensation law firms and proudly serve clients in and around all of Contra Costa County.
+Since 1994, we have recovered more than $355 million for our clients.

 Continue reading to learn more or contact us today at (888) 740-6434 for a complimentary consultation with a member of our legal team.
 Our Concord workers’ comp lawyers are here to help!